SWEG-2016EC-Batch/Kronos/ETS1362-Tizita-Endeshaw/exponent.md

 </body>
 </html>
 <h2> Flowchart for the power calculator </h2>
-<a href="https://1drv.ms/i/c/105b6da710b596d0/EdpQPfE9MZhEhleIaTiEJycBXw0wLZj9cmtT7aO1ipVHlA?e=plOSsD ">Click here to see the flowchart of the power calculator</a>
+<a href="https://1drv.ms/i/c/105b6da710b596d0/EdpQPfE9MZhEhleIaTiEJycBXw0wLZj9cmtT7aO1ipVHlA?e=plOSsD ">Click here to see the flowchart of the exponent  calculator</a>